SarthakV7/Sentiment-Analysis-of-a-tweet-s-response-web-scraping/README.md

 #### Explaining a few steps-
  - The program asks for a 'url' as input: The url should be copied from the page after selecting the tweet such that the page that is opened has comments visible on scrolling.
+(Checkout the 'how to copy url.gif' file attached).
  - The program asks for the number of comments to process: The input will decide the number of comments to be selected for analyzing the data and producing a response, note that 'n' number of comments will be selected from top to bottom.